TommasoGiammaria/ScreenSaver/README.md

 Two possible operations:
 - standard (already present) screen saver which stops when mouse is moved
 - keyboard control to change curve generation parameters

+## TO DO
+- fix curve stopping at endpoints (when a curve ends touching the circle)